Tax Deductions for Contract Workers, Freelancers and Home Business Owners

 Hobby Vs. Business Deductions

 Did you know that the IRS allows you take deductions for hobby expenses?
-Maybe you make jewelry and sell at Christmas or write poetry that you try to sell magazines.
+Maybe you make jewelry and sell at Christmas time, or write poetry that you sell magazines.
 If your participation in the activity is mostly for the love of it and not to make money, then it’s considered a hobby.
 The good news is that hobby expenses may be eligible for deductions as well.

 If your goal is to make a living working at home and you’re doing everything you need to do to make that happen, then your activities can be considered a business, even if you haven’t made any significant income yet.